Back to Blog

 Flexibility made national scale operationally calm.

-A single unified maintenance system inside monday that:
+A single unified maintenance system inside Monday that:

 • Integrates with multiple PMS portals

-• Categorizes & routes work orders
+• Categorizes and routes work orders

 • Centralizes contractor communication